azuline/rose/docs/METADATA_MANAGEMENT.md

 ### Matchers

 Matchers are a tuple of `(tags, pattern)`.

 The tags are a list of [supported tags](#tags).
 The pattern is a string.
 Tracks _match_ the matcher if the `pattern` is a substring of one or more of the values in the given `tags`.
+Pattern matching is case sensitive.

 The pattern supports strict prefix and suffix matching with the `^` and `$` characters, respectively.
 If the pattern starts with `^`, then the tag value must start with the pattern in order to match.
 If the pattern ends with `$`, then the tag value must end with the pattern in order to match.

-Use both for a string equality match; for example, the pattern `^Chuu$` matches only the value `Chuu`,
+Use both `^` and `$` for a string equality match.
+Favor using strict equality patterns if possible, as they are less likely to match unrelated tags.
+For example, the pattern `^Chuu$` matches only the value `Chuu`,

-If your pattern actually starts with `^` or ends with `$`, escape them with backslashes.
+If your pattern actually starts with `^` or ends with `$`, you can escape them with backslashes.
 For example, the pattern `\^.\$` matches the value `=^.$=`.

-Pattern matching is case sensitive.

 ### Actions

 Actions are a tuple of `(tags, pattern, kind, *kind_specific_args)`.

-`tags` and `pattern` determine which tags and values to modify on the matched track. **These can differ from those matched by the matcher.** For example, you _can_ match tracks on `label:^SUNSEASKY$`, and action on the `genre` tag for the matched tracks.
+`tags` and `pattern` determine which tags and values to modify on the matched track.
+These may differ from the `tags` and `pattern` in the matcher.
+For example, you _can_ match tracks on `label:^SUNSEASKY$`, and action on the `genre` tag.

 But by default, `tags` is set to `matched`, which means "action on the tags of the matcher."
-And by default, `pattern` is set to the `pattern` of the matcher, which restricts the modified tags to those matched by the matcher. which means that only matched tags are actioned.

-Note that `pattern` does not default to the matcher's pattern if `tags != matched` In those cases, `pattern` defaults to null, which matches all values.
+And by default, `pattern` is set to the `pattern` of the matcher, which restricts the modified tags to those matched by the matcher.
+However, `pattern` does not default to the matcher's pattern if `tags != matched`.
+In those cases, `pattern` defaults to null, which matches all values.

 `kind` determines which action is taken on the matched tags.
 There are five kinds of actions, each of which has _kind-specific args_: